 Few ancient peoples had writing.
 Written records, which they left on clay tablets or papyrus, on the walls of temples or on stones, vessels, coins, etc., still arouse admiration and constant interest in historians, archaeologists, linguists.
 Some of these ancient peoples such as Sumerians and Phoenicians disappeared, others survived for centuries.
 Their descendants are rightly proud of the cultural achievements of their ancestors.

 Few Bulgarians, however, know that they have had their own letters since ancient times – long before Cyril and Methodius and their students had created Glagolitic and Cyrillic.
 In the last decades numerous inscriptions written with the ancient alphabet have been found and continue to be found everywhere Bulgars/Bulgarians lived – in Pamir (Imeon), Bactria (Balkhara), the Caucasus, Urals, Volga region, the territory of modern Ukraine, Romania, Hungary, Serbia, Macedonia, Greece and, of course, in Bulgaria.

-Not in any way belittling the work of the Solun brothers and their disciples we must admit that these geniuses used the millennial Bulgarian experience in this cultural field.
+Not in any way belittling the work of the Solun brothers and their disciples we must admit that these genii used the millennial Bulgarian experience in this cultural field.
 The creation of Glagolitic and Cyrillic was an important stage in the advancement of Bulgarian culture.
-Thanks to the diplomatic talents of kanasubigi Boris, to the selfless work and courage of Cyril and Methodius and their disciples, Glagolitic was consecrated by the Pope in Rome.
+Glagolitic was consecrated by the Pope in Rome thanks to the diplomatic talents of kanasubigi Boris, to the selfless work and courage of Cyril and Methodius and their disciples.
 Bulgarian language was legitimated as a sacred language, together with the other three languages in which the Scriptures were to be written – Jewish, Greek and Latin.
 Thus, the Danubian Bulgars became the spiritual leaders of the Slavs, cultivated them and associated them to the European civilization.
 In order to complete the picture, we must go back in time.